bloxbean/cardano-client-lib/README.md

 For some features like transaction signing and address generation, it currently uses [cardano-serialization-lib](https://github.com/Emurgo/cardano-serialization-lib) rust library though JNI.
 The library bundles the platform specific binaries of cardano-serialization-lib.
 You can check the currently supported operating systems below.
 This dependency will be removed in the future release.

+**Note (Alonzo Support) :**
+The Alonzo related changes are currently **under development**.
+But the existing features like transfer transaction, token minting etc should work as long as you are using Utxos not specific to smart contract (or, data_hash field is null in Utxo).

 ## Supported Operating Systems
 The library has been tested on the following Operating Systems.